Degrath/Expansion-AI-mod-mission-files-and-setup-directions/README.md

 save and close init.c

- Now open the supplied /mpmissions/dayzOffline.chernarus/ directory and copy the AI directory into your /mpmissions/"your map"/ directory.

- If you are using an older version of eAI or previous versions of the AI_init.c you can remove the directories and files if you no longer need the data inside.

  You can edit the loadout.json files and the PatrolSettings.json now to suit your servers need or Launch the server and enjoy.